peterszatmary/ansible-role-xfce/README.md

 Role Name
 ========

-Installs the XFCE window manager and the gnome login manger on Ubuntu.
+Installs the XFCE window manager and the lightdm login manager on Ubuntu.
 This role is intended to be used to set up developer environments where X windows is required.